9 Best Day Trips from Disney World

 universal orlando reosrt dragon blowing fire

-Volcano Bay is Universal’s 27-acre water park that includes water coasters, water slides, raft rides, a lazy river, and wave pools.
+Volcano Bay is Universal’s expansive 27-acre water park, which includes water coasters, slides, raft rides, a lazy river, and wave pools.

-Universal CityWalk Orlando is the resort’s entertainment and retail district and features nightclubs and dozens of dining establishments like Hard Rock Cafe, Bubba Gump Shrimp, Jimmy Buffett’s Margaritaville, and Voodoo Doughnut.
+Universal CityWalk Orlando, the resort’s entertainment and retail district, features a variety of nightclubs and dining establishments, including Hard Rock Cafe, Bubba Gump Shrimp Co., Jimmy Buffett’s Margaritaville, and Voodoo Doughnut.

 Check out our list of the Best Rides at Universal and Universal Studios vs Disney World before you go.